 I will say my boss swears that the dark brown eggs from my Welsummers are harder to peel.
 That might we a Wellie thing or maybe just a quirk in my hens.

-The main reason I have such a wide variety of birds in my flock is for the variation in egg color.
+The main reason I have such a wide variety of birds in my flock is for the rainbow of egg colors.

 I have Spitzhouben & Brown Leghorns for white eggs, Brahmas & Wyandottes for light brown, Welsummers for dark brown, Easter Eggers for blue and green and Easter Egger/Welsummer crosses for olive eggs.